This is a guest authored post by Jaison Dominic, Product Owner, and Kerby Johnson, Distinguished Software Engineer, at Amgen.

 How the lakehouse architecture solves our problems

-Adopting the Databricks Lakehouse Platform has enabled a variety of teams and personas to do more with our data.
+Adopting the Databricks Data Intelligence Platform has enabled a variety of teams and personas to do more with our data.
 With this unifying and collaborative platform, we’ve been able to utilize a single environment for all types of users and their preferred tools, keeping operations backed by a consistent set of data.

 We’re leveraging Delta Lake to enable ACID compliance, historical lookback, and lower the barrier to entry for developers to begin coding by providing a common data layer for data analysts and data scientists alike to use data to optimize supply chains and improve operations.
 We’re also leveraging AWS Glue to connect different Databricks environments together so it’s one data lake – whether the data is stored in one AWS account or 10 different accounts.
 It’s all connected.